-- a. the identities of the parties involved in the transaction or relationship; - b. the terms of the transactions are fair and on arm's length basis to the Bank; - c. the impact on Director's or Senior Officer's independence; and - d. whether the RPT would present an improper conflict of interest for any Director, Stockholder or Officer of the bank
+- 1. The identities of the parties involved in the transaction or relationship; - 2.
+The terms of the transactions are fair and on arm's length basis to the Bank; - 3.
+The impact on Director's or Senior Officer's independence; and - 4.
+Whether the RPT would present an improper conflict of interest for any Director, Stockholder or Officer of the bank